hongqin/BacillusSporeCoat/README.md

 Folder tree.test  contains the topology test using the highly conserved essential genes.

-Folder compare.profiles is the working folder for orthologous profile analysis and heatmap generatin.
+Folder compare.profiles is the working folder for orthologous profile analysis and heatmap generation.

 Folder key.data contains some key data used in the spore coat project.